5 Top Picks

 Adjustable angles, also known as an angle fence, are not on every miter or chop saw.
 Finding one that has an angle fence will allow you to perform a wider range of projects.

-Blade type makes a big difference.
+Blade type makes a big difference for accurate cuts.
 Aluminum oxide, silicon carbide, and zirconia are all materials used for blades and each will be good for different types of metal.

 Make sure your miter saw can easily switch out blades.
 Switching makes it easier to work with different types of projects and for when your blades wear out.